The Murray, Hong Kong: Sale controversy

-The Murray Building became vacant upon relocation of its current offices to the new Central Government Complex at Tamar by end-2011.
-Given its prime Central location close to the Peak Tram Garden Road lower terminus and Hong Kong Park, coupled with the great demand for high-end hotels in the area, Murray Building has high potential to be converted into a hotel.
+In 2006, the construction plan for a new headquarter at Tamar was confirmed.
+In the 2009 policy address, Chief Executive Sir Donald Tsang said the Murray Building would be converted into a 300-room hotel upon relocation of its current offices.
+Murray Building has high potential to be converted into a hotel given its prime central location close to the Peak Tram Garden Road lower terminus and Hong Kong Park, coupled with the great demand for high-end hotels in the area.
 With appropriate conversion and associated supporting facilities, the new hotel is expected to be a popular destination for visitors.
 Conversion is also an environmentally preferred option.

-Sale controversy

-In his policy address, Chief Executive Sir Donald Tsang said the government will retain ownership of the 27-story building, built in 1969, even after it is converted into a 300-room hotel.
-But development officials on 2 March 2010 said the building, as well as its title-related rights, will be put up for tender next year, with the successful bidder given a 50-year ownership lease.
+Tsang originally said the government would retain ownership of the building, but development officials on 2 March 2010 said the building, as well as its title-related rights, will be put up for tender next year, with the successful bidder given a 50-year ownership lease.
 Quizzed on the apparent about-face, officials said the latest proposal is "current policy."
-Central and Western District Council chairman Chan Tak-chor expressed outrage at the government's decision, taken without public consultation.

 Deputy Secretary for Development Gracie Foo Siu-wai admitted the deal will be a "land sale," with the ownership of Murray Building and the site passing to the successful bidder for 50 years.
 The winning developer will not be required to submit its master layout to the Town Planning Board for approval, she said.
 There are no plans for a special mechanism to monitor the maintenance of the building after the sale or any restriction on a further sale or transfer, she said.

-But a SCMP/TNS survey found that most elite respondents backed a government proposal to lease the Murray Building to the private sector.
-Conducted from April 19 to May 3 2011, the SCMP/TNS poll interviewed 1,001 opinion leaders, including writers, businessmen, lobbyists and strategists.
-They were aged over 25 and came from households with monthly incomes of more than HK$40,000.
-Sixty-one per cent of respondents supported leasing the Murray Building to the private sector, with only 15 per cent against.
+Central and Western District Council chairman Chan Tak-chor expressed outrage at the government's decision, taken without public consultation.
+A SCMP/TNS survey from April to May 2011 found that most elite respondents backed a government proposal to lease the Murray Building to the private sector.
+Among the 1,001 opinion leaders interviewed, including writers, businessmen, lobbyists and strategists, 61% of respondents supported leasing the Murray Building to the private sector, with only 15 percent against.